senff/Chat-transcript-copy-button/README.md

 ## WHAT DOES THIS CSS/JAVASCRIPT DO

-- adds a COPY button that copies the entire transcript to your clipboard, so you can email it to the customer
+- adds COPY buttons that copy the entire transcript to your clipboard, so you can email it to the customer

 ## REQUIREMENTS: